Jacob Roloff From ‘Little People, Big World’ Pens Lengthy Letter To Brother About The Pitfalls Of Christianity

 An article on Gaia explains that Mysticism is unlike Christianity, Judaism, Islam, or any other religions or spiritual traditions.
 The article goes on to say that Mystics do not believe in free will, only divine intervention.
 Jacob Roloff says mystical religion is a way for Christians to stop isolating themselves by focusing solely on morality and start focusing more on the inner, or mystical, feeling that “makes ‘good’ morality quite obvious and self-evident.”
 Christians, according to Jacob Roloff, have created a Christianity versus evil “world complex.”
 In a lengthy letter, Jacob felt the need to point that out to one of his brothers, although, he didn’t specify which brother or the exact content of the letter.

 Followers of Jacob Roloff assume he wrote the letter to Jeremy Roloff, 26, who has, in the past, openly shared what he believes to be immorality at work, based on his own interpretation of the Christian religion.
 Universal Uprising posted in 2009 that Jeremy Roloff tries to be “Christ-like,” but is just not a very nice person.
 In fact, Jeremy Roloff allegedly posted “racist and homophobic comments” on his Myspace page back in 2008, according to a mini-bio on IMDB.
-Fans of Little People, Big World were shocked, angry, and hurt that Jeremy Roloff would use hate speech against African Americans, Mexicans, and homosexuals, when he’s on a show that’s meant to educate people on diversity and difference.
+Fans of Little People, Big World were shocked, angry, and hurt that Jeremy Roloff would use hate speech against African Americans, Mexicans, and homosexuals when he’s on a show that’s meant to educate people on diversity and difference.

 Jacob Roloff goes on to say that Christians should not become Buddhists, but rather incorporate more joy and power into Christianity — “not political or social or any literally definition of power.”
 Describing power as an inner feeling that propels you with meaning throughout life, Jacob Roloff adds that “joy among a religion’s followers is absolutely essential to avoid a grim, serious, and militant attitude towards non-believers of your particular path.”